Sarasota County is named for a word in the indigenous Calusa language which means “Point of Rocks” or “Place of the Dance”.

 Contractor: Charles Edward Ringling

 Description: The building faces west and is an eleven story concrete and steel structure.
+The building is located on landscaped grounds in the center of Sarasota.
 The building was constructed as The Ringling Terrace Hotel and later named as the Sarasota Terrace Hotel.
 On the west side is the central entrance on the first story.
 In 1972, the hotel was purchased by the county.
 The building was renovated in 1981.
 The architect was West and Conveys.

 South County Administration Center – South Venice